JOJ0/discodos/INSTALLATION.md

 There is two more commands you should be able to run by now:

 * `discosetup` - this is just a wrapper to the setup script you just executed above, you will use it seldomly, it's used for future DiscoDOS updates and fixing things.
-* `discosync` - this is the DiscoDOS backup script - you can also use it to sync the database file between different computers (either via dropbox or a webdav enabled folder on a webserver)
+* `discosync` - this is the DiscoDOS backup & sync tool - you can also use it to sync the database file between different computers (either via dropbox or a webdav enabled folder on a webserver)